• Skip to primary navigation

 ADD AN EGG YOLK

 For my cookies, I remove one egg white (we’ll add in more moisture in a second) and leave the yolk.
-Doing so brings a large source of fat to the cookie and helps keep the cookies fudgy (like brownies) and dense (less pockets of air).
+Doing so brings a large source of fat to the cookie and helps keep the cookies fudgy (like brownies) and dense (fewer pockets of air).

 a pile of chocolate chip cookies on a baking sheet lined with parchment paper and a bowl of chocolate chips